-As an applicant, the data we hold is mostly provided by you when you completed either the UCAS application form or the University’s online postgraduate application form.
+As an applicant, the data we hold is mostly provided by you when you completed either the UCAS application form or one of the University’s online postgraduate application forms.
 This may include:

 - Your name, title, gender and date of birth

-- The mode of study (full-time, part-time, distance learning, etc)
+• The mode of study (full-time, part-time, online learning, etc)

-- If you are an international student who will require a Tier 4 visa, your passport number and CAS (Certificate of Acceptance for Studies) number
+• If you are an international student who will require a Student visa, your passport number and CAS (Confirmation of Acceptance for Studies) number

 Some of the data that we hold may be regarded as particularly sensitive, and this includes:

-Other information that we hold may be obtained from your referee(s), who are asked to comment on your academic suitability for the course for which you have applied.
+Other information that we hold may be obtained from your referee(s), who may be asked to comment on your academic suitability for the course for which you have applied.